Computing twists of hyperelliptic curves: Introduction

 \section{Introduction}

-In this paper we describe an algorithm to compute explicit equations of twists of hyperelliptic curves in full generality.
-We also give some concrete examples, including the genus-3 hyperelliptic curve $y^2=x^8-14x^4+1$, which realizes the largest possible group of automorphisms for a hyperelliptic curve of genus $3$.

-The study of twists of curves is a very useful tool for understanding some arithmetic problems.
-For example, it has proved to be extremely helpful for exploring the Sato-Tate conjecture \cite{AWS2016,FLS,FS}, as well as for solving some Diophantine equations \cite{PSS}, or for computing $\mathbb{Q}$-curves realizing certain Galois representations \cite{BFGL}.
+In this paper we describe an algorithm to compute explicit equations of twists of hyperelliptic curves (of genus $g \geq 2$) starting from a cocycle in a given cohomology class.
+The study of twists of curves is a very useful tool for understanding some arithmetic problems: for example, it has proved to be extremely helpful to explore the Sato-Tate conjecture \cite{AWS2016,FLS,FS}, as well as to solve some Diophantine equations \cite{PSS}, to compute $\mathbb{Q}$-curves realizing certain Galois representations \cite{BFGL}, to find counterexamples to the Hasse principle \cite{Oz}, \cite{Oz2}, and to produce curves with many points \cite{MT}.

 Let us briefly review previous work concerning the computation of twists of curves.
-Geometrically, all smooth conics are isomorphic to $\mathbb{P}^1$, so (essentially by definition) the twists of a smooth conic $C/K$ are precisely the smooth conics over $K$.
-The set of twists of an elliptic curve is very well understood, at least if one restricts to those automorphisms that fix the origin of the group law (which is usually the arithmetically interesting case; see for example \cite[Section X.5]{Sil}).
-Furthermore, if $E/K$ is a general genus-1 curve, then there exists an at most quadratic twist of $E$ which acquires a rational point over $K$, so that the problem is reduced to the analogous one for elliptic curves.
+Geometrically, all smooth conics are isomorphic to $\mathbb{P}^1$, so the twists of a smooth conic $C/K$ are precisely the smooth conics over $K$ (recall that the anticanonical embedding realizes any genus-0 curve as a conic).
+The set of twists of an elliptic curve is well understood if one restricts to those automorphisms that fix the origin of the group law (see for example \cite[Section X.5]{Sil} and \cite{Top}), but the situation is way more complicated if one considers arbitrary twists.
 For curves of genus $2$, we refer to the work of Cardona \cite{Cart} and for non-hyperelliptic curves of genus $3$ to the work of the second author \cite{Lor16}.
-A general algorithm to compute twists of non-hyperelliptic curves is also due to the second author \cite{Lor15,Tesis}, and therefore only the general hyperelliptic case remains to be treated: thanks to the algorithm presented in this paper, we are now able to compute equations of twists of any curve.
-We remark that along the way to our main result we also obtain an efficient procedure to compute models of twists of conics.
+A general algorithm to compute twists of non-hyperelliptic curves is also due to the second author \cite{Lor15,Tesis}, and therefore only the general hyperelliptic case remains to be treated: thanks to the algorithm presented in this paper, we are now able to compute equations of twists of any curve of genus $g \geq 2$ (in characteristic different from 2) starting from the corresponding cocycles.